-Switzerland, which has been a member of the International Holocaust Remembrance Alliance since 2004, will take over chairmanship of the organisation in March 2017.
-The IHRA is currently chaired by Romania.
-International Holocaust Remembrance Day takes place on 27 January each year to commemorate the victims of the Holocaust.
-This year, the future chair of the IHRA and FDFA secretary general, Benno Bättig, talked about what Switzerland will focus on during its chairmanship – education, youth and preserving the memory of Holocaust survivors.
+Switzerland, which has been a member of the International Holocaust Remembrance Alliance since 2004, take over chairmanship of the organisation in March 2017.
+The chair of the IHRA and Ambassador, Benno Bättig, talks about what Switzerland will focus on during its chairmanship – education, youth and social media.

 Switzerland's chairmanship of the International Holocaust Remembrance Alliance in 2017

 "Meetings between students and Holocaust survivors remain the best way of fighting Holocaust denial"

 Its new chair, Benno Bättig, discusses his role, Switzerland's priorities and the importance of raising youth awareness.

 Projects and priorities of the Swiss chairmanship

 Switzerland take over chairmanship of the IHRA in March 2017 with Ambassador Benno Bättig as chair for one year.
 The IHRA aims to promote historical research and education about the Holocaust and to preserve the memory of victims through commemorations and memorials, especially in its 31 member countries.

 In 2017, Switzerland will organise two IHRA plenary meetings, the first in Geneva (26–29 June) and the second in Bern (27–30 November).
 On 26 November, the University of Teacher Education Bern will host a conference about how people with disabilities were massacred by the Nazi regime.
 At the beginning of 2018, Holocaust study topics will be included at the University of Teacher Education Lausanne as part of the international study days on education.